slsdetectorgroup/slsDetectorPackage/README.md

 # slsDetector package

-## Installation of binaries via the conda package
+## Installation

+### Get binaries
-Documentation to obtain the binaries is available [here.](https://github.com/slsdetectorgroup/sls_detector_software)
+Documentation to obtain the binaries via the conda package is available [here.](https://github.com/slsdetectorgroup/sls_detector_software)

-## Installation of source code and compiling
+### Get source code
+One can also obtain the source code from this repository and compile as follows.

 ### Setup dependencies for GUI client and calibration wizards
 The GUI client requires Qt 4.8 and Qwt 6.0